 First Alert Weather Day: Nicole brings heavy rain potential Friday

+RICHMOND, Va.
+(WWBT) -Nicole formed early Monday and was upgraded to a tropical storm Tuesday morning.
+Remnants of Nicole likely brings heavy rain to Virginia Friday after making landfall in Florida early Thursday.

-It’s too early to lock into an impact forecast for Virginia, but we think heavy rain is likely and could cause some localized flooding.
-Rain could move in as early as Thursday night.
+Heavy rain could cause some localized flooding in central VA, especially in poor drainage areas.
+Rain looks likely to move in Thursday Night and continue off and on into Friday night. :

-Here is the latest NHC track of Nicole as of Tuesday Morning:

-Nicole is set to strengthen into a category 1 hurricane tomorrow with 75mph winds as it approaches Florida’s east coast.
-Storm surge, heavy rainfall and flash flooding are expected late tomorrow into Thursday.
+Nicole is expected to make landfall tonight in Eastern Florida.
+Storm surge, heavy rainfall and flash flooding are expected This evening into Tomorrow

-Central Virginia NEEDS rain and lots of it, so although we are calling it a First Alert Weather Day, the rain could end up being largely beneficial.
-2″-3″ rain total are possible with locally higher amounts.
+Central Virginia needs rain and lots of it, so although we are calling it a First Alert Weather Day, the rain could end up being largely beneficial.
+1″-3″+ rain total are possible with locally higher amounts possible.
+Heaviest rain is likely in Western VA with around 1″ in RVA.

-Here’s the latest Euro model of rain from Nicole, which will get QUICKLY swept out to sea by a strong cold front/trough early Saturday.
+The latest forecast path takes the center near or just west of central Virginia on Friday, which would put us on the right hand side of the storm, which is where there may be severe weather including an isolated tornado threat.
+With high temperatures in the low 70s Friday and high (for November Humidity), that is something to watch closely.

-In the next few days you should make sure to not rake or blow leaves into ditches.
+Make sure to not rake or blow leaves into ditches the next couple days.
 Keep them clear so the water can flow versus backing up and cause localized flooding.
-The severe weather threat looks low, but it cannot be entirely ruled out just yet.

-Some GOOD NEWS for Saturday (Richmond Marathon Day).
-Rain moves out during the predawn hours on Saturday.
-Exact timing is still in question with Nicole’s track but the rain chance after sunrise Saturday is dropping quickly.
-Be ready for a cool, dry breeze on Saturday that will bring dropping temperatures into the 50s for the afternoon.

 NBC12 First Alert Weather App